Aaron Leya Iseka: Barnsley

 Leya Iseka signed for EFL Championship club Barnsley on 2 August 2021 on a four-year deal, for an undisclosed fee.
 He scored three goals in 37 games in his first season, which ended in relegation.
 Having played only once at the start of the new campaign under manager Michael Duff, who criticised his attitude to training, Leya Iseka joined Adanaspor in the TFF First League on 8 September 2022.

 After being loaned to Tuzlaspor in the same league, Leya Iseka signed for Hapoel Hadera F.C. of the Israeli Premier League on 21 September 2023, on a deal with a recall clause for January.
 Two days later he made his debut and scored a penalty after five minutes, albeit in a 2–1 home loss to Hapoel Haifa.
 Having already experienced a major earthquake in Turkey at the start of the year, he left Israel after his second match due to the start of the Gaza war.

-OFI Crete
+OFI

-On 29 January 2024, Barnsley used their recall clause for Leya Iseka's loan in Israel to facilitate a permanent transfer to Super League Greece club OFI Crete.
+On 29 January 2024, Barnsley used their recall clause for Leya Iseka's loan in Israel to facilitate a permanent transfer to Super League Greece club OFI.
 He scored on his debut two days later, as a substitute in a 3–1 loss to Panetolikos in the quarter-finals of the Greek Football Cup, and added his first league goals on 19 February as a brace in a 4–0 home win over Panserraikos.

-During his stay with OFI Crete, Iseka played in 16 matches, scoring 5 goals.
+During his stay with OFI, Iseka played in 16 matches, scoring 5 goals.

 CSKA Sofia

 In August 2024, he was sold to CSKA Sofia in Bulgaria for over 1 million euros, with the total transfer fee, including bonuses, expected to reach 1.2 million euros.
-OFI Crete also secured a 10% resale clause as part of the deal.
+OFI also secured a 10% resale clause as part of the deal.